Henryfzh/Lab-Train/README.md

 ## Introduction

-The aim of this experiment was to compare the computational efficiency of two popular optimization algorithms, Stochastic Gradient Descent (SGD) and Adam, when applied to a simple neural network model trained on a coin flip dataset.
+This experiment aimed to compare the computational efficiency of two popular optimizers, Stochastic Gradient Descent (SGD) and Adam, when applied to a simple neural network model trained on a coin flip dataset.
 The focus was on the time taken by the `optimizer_zero_grad` operation, which resets gradients before backpropagation.

 ## Methodology